-As part of the proposed settlement, Dow would complete this project under Trustee oversight.
-The Bay City Restoration Project would be located near the mouth of the Saginaw River at Saginaw Bay on a 415 acre parcel that is currently owned by Dow (Figure 12).
-In addition to protecting this parcel from development in perpetuity, Dow would implement habitat restoration efforts to convert approximately 245 acres currently in agricultural production to a mixture of wetland, lake plain prairie, uplands, or other natural habitat.
-To improve natural resource-based recreation, this project would also include the installation of 3 to 5 miles of trails, informational signage, 2 or 3 fishing platforms on the Saginaw River, and public access parking.
+Following approval of the Consent Decree, Dow will complete this project under Trustee oversight.
+The Bay City Restoration Project will be located near the mouth of the Saginaw River at Saginaw Bay on a 415 acre parcel that is currently owned by Dow (Figure 12).
+In addition to protecting this parcel from development in perpetuity, Dow will implement habitat restoration efforts to convert approximately 245 acres currently in agricultural production to a mixture of wetland, lake plain prairie, uplands, or other natural habitat.
+To improve natural resource-based recreation, this project will also include the installation of 3 to 5 miles of trails, informational signage, 2 or 3 fishing platforms on the Saginaw River, and public access parking.

-Dow would be responsible for at least five years of monitoring and maintenance to ensure that the restoration work is successful.
-After that time, it is anticipated that Dow would transfer management of the preserve to a local non-profit organization with a conservation mission.
+Dow will be responsible for at least five years of monitoring and maintenance to ensure that the restoration work is successful.
+After that time, it is anticipated that Dow will transfer management of the preserve to a local non-profit organization with a conservation mission.